JasonCC/jasoncc.github.io/kernel/jasonc-mm-x86.md

 The entries of Page Directories and Page Tables have the same structure.
 Each entry includes the following fields:

-- *Present flag*
+- **Present flag**
-- *Field containing the 20 most significant bits of a page frame physical address*
+- **Field containing the 20 most significant bits of a page frame physical address**
-- *Accessed flag*: set each time the paging unit addresses the corresponding page frame. (e.g. PFRA)
+- **Accessed flag**: set each time the paging unit addresses the corresponding page frame. (e.g. PFRA)
-- *Dirty flag*
+- **Dirty flag**
-- *Read/Write flag*: contains the access right (Read/Write or Read) of page or of the page table.
+- **Read/Write flag**: contains the access right (Read/Write or Read) of page or of the page table.
-- *User/Supervisor flag*: contains privilege level required to access the page or of the page table.
+- **User/Supervisor flag**: contains privilege level required to access the page or of the page table.
-- *PCD and PWT flag*: contains the way the page or Page Table is handled by the hardware cache.
+- **PCD and PWT flag**: contains the way the page or Page Table is handled by the hardware cache.
-    - PCD: page-level cache disable
+    - *PCD*: page-level cache disable
-    - PWT: page-level write-through
+    - *PWT*: page-level write-through
-- *Page Size flag*: applies only to Page Directory entries.
+- **Page Size flag**: applies only to Page Directory entries.
 If it's set, the entry refers to a 2MB, or 4MB long page frame.
-- *Global flag*: applies only to Page Table entries.
+- **Global flag**: applies only to Page Table entries.
 This flag as introduced to prevent frequently used pages from being flushed from *TLB cache*.
 It works only if the Page Global Enable (PGE) flag of register *CR4* is set.

 #### Extended/PAE Paging (Large Pages)